Do engineers build things? Well, not all of them physically build stuff, but those who do tend to be fantastic designers.

 Think Nikola Tesla, that genius engineer, who built amazing stuff like:

 - Magnifying transmitters

-Now, if starting a business isn’t for you, find a job where you can work with your hands.
-In certain fields like robotics, you can design and build all day.
-Check out somewhere like Boston Dynamics, where hands on work is a necessity.
+Now, if starting a business isn’t your cup of tea, find a job that lets you work with your hands.
+In fields like robotics, you can design and build all day long.
+Look into places like Boston Dynamics, where hands-on work is essential.

-The point is, certain types of engineers focus more on building things than others.
-And in the following position types, you’ll increase your chances of building things:
+The bottom line is, some types of engineers focus more on building than others.
+By aiming for positions like these, you’ll boost your chances of hands-on action:

 - Application engineer